Get Started with Salesforce Engage

 Engage Reports: Analyze how leads and contacts interact with your Engage Campaigns by seeing which emails and templates performed best over the last week, last two weeks, last 30 days, or a custom date range.
 Marketers can use Engage Team Reports to see results from all Engage users’ emails to see which templates and campaigns are performing best.

-Engage for Gmail and Outlook: Send trackable emails to prospects directly from Gmail and Outlook.
+Engage for Outlook: Send trackable emails to prospects directly from Outlook.

 Powered by Pardot